Last updated: January 2023

 Make sure that the emergency equipment on the boat is functioning

 - Make sure that there are emergency and warning signals on board!
 Distress rockets and smoke canisters can save your life.
 In any case, anything likely to attract other people’s attention can be useful: whistles, bright coloured clothes, plastic bags, mirrors, mobile phones or camera flashes, a torch, etc.

 Check your mobile phone

-- Most parts of the Aegean sea have mobile phone coverage.
-Mobile phones can therefore become important tools to call for help or document possible push-back cases;
+- Most parts of the Aegean Sea have mobile phone coverage.
+Mobile phones can therefore become important tools to call for help or document possible push-back cases.

 - Make sure your mobile phone is charged and has enough credit to make several international calls (at least 50 TRY).
-Usually you are told not to use your phone during the border crossing, so they are usually switched off during the trip.
+Usually, you are told not to use your phone during the border crossing, so they are usually switched off during the trip.
 You should wrap it in a waterproof plastic bag so as to protect it from seawater.
 This makes making calls during the trip very difficult.
 However, if possible, the phone should always be kept on you and in a place easily accessible so that if something happens you can reach it to call for help and use it to document what is happening.

-- number from this leaflet.
+- Phone numbers from this leaflet

 - Take along numbers of relatives and acquaintances based in Turkey and/ or in Europe, and let them know about your trip prior to departure, so that they can call rescue services if they do not hear from you in due time.